yegor256/blog/_drafts/_zache.md

 A month ago I stumbled upon a problem: I wasn't able to find a Ruby gem which would do in-memory caching with the capability to expire on timeout.
-After some quick research I decided to implement my own and called it Zache (as in "zero cache," since there is no backend).
+After some quick research I decided to implement my own and called it Zache (as in "zero cache," since there is no back end).
 Here is how it works:

 <!--more-->